-- 1. Day 0: Team Lead conducts field inspection within the calendar month the inspection is due. - Day 30: Team Lead completes a report with signature and submits applicable inspection files with Bridge File PDF names to the BIP Lead within 30 days of Inspection.
-The submittal should include all documents for review by the BIP Lead, including LRS, Drawings, Photos, etc. as required. - 3.
-Day 60: BIP Lead reviews Report and returns for re-submittal, or signs as QC in BrM and notifies Team Lead.
+- Day 0: Team Lead conducts field inspection within the calendar month the inspection is due. - Day 30: Team Lead completes a report with signature, uploads to BrM Multimedia along with all applicable inspection files, and notifies via email both the BIP Leader and BIP@hawaii.gov, within 30 days of Inspection, that the report and bridge files have been uploaded to BrM.
+The body of the email message must include Bridge File PDF names for all uploaded files.

+The submittal must include all documents for review by the BIP Lead, including LRS, Drawings, Photos, etc. as required.

+- Day 60: BIP Lead reviews Report and returns for re-submittal, or signs as QC in BrM and notifies Team Lead.
 C&C Honolulu LPA provides additional QC signatures at this step.

-Team Lead provides final Report PDFs with BIP QC signature.
+Team Lead provides final Report PDFs with BIP QC signature. - Day 90: Deadline for all final reports, including load ratings and other bridge files, to be all signed and uploaded to BrM and all temporary files (previous versions) removed.

-BIP Lead uploads the Report file(s) to their assigned HDOT FTP site within 60 days of Inspection, and notifies brm.help@hawaii.gov.

-Other Bridge File documents not directed related to an Inspection Reporting can be uploaded to the HDOT FPT site at any time and notify brm.help@hawaii.gov

-4. Day 90: BIP Lead uploads signed PDF and other related documents in BrM Multimedia Folder within 90 days of Inspection.

-6.3.2 Annual BrM Data Submittal to FHWA
+8.3.2.
+Annual BrM Data Submittal to FHWA